 FIELD: So you know, you have one character who's going around screaming there's evil on the shadows, there's evil on the dark, there's evil-doers out there, you've got to get them.
 And then you have a lot of other people who are affected by that fear and affected by the fact that they're having a hard time defining who they are themselves.

 ULABY: Field says that's less a suburban story than an American story.
 Author Tom Perrotta says right now maybe the two are the same.

-Mr. TOM PERROTTA (Author): If you want to write about America, that's the place you need to confront, in the way that maybe at an earlier day you'd write about Main Street in a small town or you'd write about the teaming quarters of the city.
+TOM PERROTTA: If you want to write about America, that's the place you need to confront, in the way that maybe at an earlier day you'd write about Main Street in a small town or you'd write about the teaming quarters of the city.
 I think now the suburbs is kind of the central American place.